-The central line insertion location has an outsized impact on a number of quality metrics related to central line safety.
+The choice of central line insertion location has an outsized impact on a number of quality metrics related to central line safety.
+Outside of the surgical specialties, the use of the subclavian site for central line placement is rare.
+You can improve this at your institution with the use of an ultrasound-guided central line placement training program.

-Sadly, the 20 y/o intern there to place the line, often late in the afternoon, rarely can connect their choice of location to the care and maintenance of that line by the nursing staff and subsequent increased risk of CLABSI due to dressing disruptions (1)
+Without training, the intern on call to place the central line can’t connect their choice of insertion site location to the care and maintenance of that line by the nursing staff and subsequent increased risk of CLABSI due to dressing disruptions (1)

 Knowing this limitation, design your systems of care such that the decisions of your least trained medical staff are not driving your quality outcomes.